dontaylor6000/owning-the-network/README.md

 ### Background
-In this challenge you will be analyzing network traffic in an attempt to gain access to an FTP server containing a very important document.
+In this challenge you will be analyzing network traffic in an attempt to gain access to a FTP server containing a very important document.
 Your task is to connect to this service and retrieve it.

 You will be using the following concepts: